zpaq/zpaq/readme.txt

 Then running archive.exe with no arguments will extract the compressed files.

-Running zp or zpipe with no arguments prints a brief help message.
+Running zpaq or zpipe with no arguments prints a brief help message.
 More detailed usage instructions are documented in the source code.

 All of these programs can read each other's output.
 When zpipe decompresses an archive, all of the output is concatenated together.
-When zp or unzpaq decompresses a file compressed with zpipe, the user must specify the output file name. zpsfx requires stored filenames, so appending to zpsfx with zpipe will not work. zpsfx is public domain to allow distributing self extracting archives without source code, which GPL might not allow.
+When zpaq or unzpaq decompresses a file compressed with zpipe, the user must specify the output file name. zpsfx requires stored filenames, so appending to zpsfx with zpipe will not work. zpsfx is public domain to allow distributing self extracting archives without source code, which GPL might not allow.

-The executables were compiled with g++ 4.5.0 and compressed with upx 3.06w as follows:
+The executables were compiled with g++ 4.5.0 and compressed with upx 3.06w as shown in compile.bat.

-  g++ -O2 -march=pentiumpro -fomit-frame-pointer -s -DNDEBUG %1.cpp libzpaq.cpp libzpaqo.cpp -o %1
-  upx -9 %1.exe

-where %1 is zpipe, zp, or zpsfx.

-Libzpaq and the applications that use it (zpipe and zp, but not unzpaq) support arbitrary compression algorithms, but are optimized for 3 levels as shown.
+Libzpaq and the applications that use it (zpipe and zpaq, but not unzpaq) support arbitrary compression algorithms, but are optimized for 3 levels as shown.
 Speed is measured on a 2.0 GHz T3200 under 32 bit Windows.
 The input data is the 14 file Calgary corpus compressed into a single